nexmo-community/php-number-insights/README.md

-# Use Nexmo Number Insights with PHP
+# Use Vonage Number Insights with PHP

 This is a very simple demo app showing the [Number Insights API](https://developer.nexmo.com/number-insight/overview) in action.